Application Deadline: Open until filled

 Start Date: ASAP

-Location: United States - any location, with access to office space and the majority of Third Plateau team members in the Bay Area and Sacramento, California.
+Location: United States - any location, with access to office space in the Bay Area and Sacramento, California.
 Please note that being authorized to work in the U.S. is a precondition of employment and Third Plateau, as we are not able to sponsor applicants for work visas at this time.

 - Health, dental, and vision insurance